- A multiplayer trivia game show hosted by your Google Assistant.

 Google Search Console helps to check for websites that use duplicate or copyright content.
 In , Google significantly upgraded its search algorithm with "Hummingbird".

 Its name was derived from the speed and accuracy of the hummingbird.
 On certain occasions, the logo on Google's webpage will change to a special version, known as a "Google Doodle".
 This is a picture, drawing, animation or interactive game that includes the logo.
 It is usually done for a special event or day although not all of them are well known.
 The first was a reference to the Burning Man Festival in , and others have been produced for the birthdays of notable people like Albert Einstein , historical events like the interlocking Lego block's 50th anniversary and holidays like Valentine's Day.

 Android devices were introduced to a preview of the feed in December , while it was made official on both Android and iOS in July In April , Google updated its Search app on Android to feature "Trends"; search queries gaining popularity appeared in the autocomplete box along with normal query autocompletion.

-go to site Until May , Google Search had offered a feature to translate search queries into other languages.
+Until May , Google Search had offered a feature to translate search queries into other languages.
 A Google spokesperson told Search Engine Land that "Removing features is always tough, but we do think very hard about each decision and its implications for our users.
 Unfortunately, this feature never saw much pick up".
 Instant search was announced in September as a feature that displayed suggested results while the user typed in their search query.